akinanop/mvl-solver/README.md

 ## Finite Domain Satisfiablity Solver

 *Note*: This solver corrects and improves the (unsound) solver created by Hemal A. Lal.
 See: http://www.d.umn.edu/~lalx0004/research/.
 Currently it implements Non-Chronological backtracking with resolution-based learning.
-You can find the description of the algorithm in the documentation folder.
+You can find the description of the algorithms in the documentation folder.

 ### Building the Solver

 You can easily create executable on Linux using g++ compiler in the following way:

 ```
-cd ~/your-path-to/mvl-solver/
+cd ~/your-path-to/mvl-solver/src

 make

 ```

-Or download the executable for Linux from mvl-solver/MySolver.

-Below follows the description of how to execute the program.
+Alternatively download the executable ```Solver``` for Linux from the current folder.
+Below follows the description of the input the solver accepts as well as description of how to use the program to generate a benchmark problem, convert Boolean problem to Finite-domain problem or

 ### Extended DIMACS format